 Objectives: To evaluate the safety and efficacy of 5-year, long-term tocilizumab monotherapy for patients with rheumatoid arthritis.

 Methods: In an open-label, long-term extension trial following an initial 3-month randomised phase II trial, 143 of the 163 patients who participated in the initial blinded study received tocilizumab monotherapy (8 mg/kg) every 4 weeks.
-Concomitant therapy with NSAIDs and/or oral prednisolone (10 mg daily maximum) was permitted.
-All patients were evaluated with American College of Rheumatology (ACR) improvement criteria, disease activity score (DAS)28, and EULAR response, as well as for safety issues.
+Concomitant therapy with non-steroidal anti-inflammatory drugs and/or oral prednisolone (10 mg daily maximum) was permitted.
+All patients were evaluated with American College of Rheumatology (ACR) improvement criteria, disease activity score (DAS) in 28 joints, and the European League Against Rheumatism response, as well as for safety issues.

 Conclusion: In this 5-year extension study, tocilizumab demonstrated sustained long-term efficacy and a generally good safety profile.

 Rheumatoid arthritis (RA) is a chronic inflammatory disease characterised by persistent synovitis and progressive joint damage.1 Although the causes of RA are not fully understood, constitutive overproduction of IL-6, a multifunctional cytokine that regulates the immune response, inflammatory reaction and bone metabolism, is thought to play a major pathological role in RA.2